 - Storing of data and performing the required calculations on the data.

 - Improving the security of the files as excel files are not opened by any other software.

 - Possible to save the data in tabular format with the extension of .xls and .xlsx.

-- Appropriate displaying of data in rows and columns representing the fields.
+- Display of data in rows and columns to represent the fields.

 - Applying the required format to the data of different types.

 - Development of graphs and charts on the numerical data if presented.

 - Applying the statistical analysis of the data.

 - Applying the programming and macros and developing the data in developer mode.